By Delbert H. Rhodes

 Life has its woes and mine forever haunt me.

-Though school never poses reasons for sadness, and by 2nd grade, I have extra-curricular activities to cherish; I remain haunted by a thing I cannot visualize.
-School is fun learning intrigues me; I learn competitiveness and the feelings of accomplishment, yet, never quite shake the weight from my shoulders.
+Although school never poses reasons for sadness, and by 2nd grade, I have extra-curricular activities to cherish, I remain haunted by this thing that I cannot visualize.
+School is fun, learning intrigues me; and I learn competitiveness and the feelings of accomplishment, yet, never quite shake the weight from my shoulders.

-A man resides in my house; I know he is not my father.
-This man I never call daddy, but by his first name.
-I cannot remember my dad, and never ask about him.
+A man resides inside my house; I know that he is not my Father.
+This man I never call Daddy, but by his first name.
+I cannot remember a Dad, and never ask about him.
 I am a child happily fulfilled by-play.
-The following years permit me images of a man; and though I look at him, I see only a shadow.
+The following years permit me images of a man; my eyes framed by curiosity and questions, and even though I look at him, I see only a shadow.